-The district where project will be located areas are generally on sloping terrain, and have sandy loamy soils that are well-drained; other areas have red loams derived from limestone and block clay soils.
+Magu district areas are generally on sloping terrain, and have sandy loamy soils that are well-drained; other areas have red loams derived from limestone and block clay soils.
 The first group has moderate natural fertility and steadily deteriorates under conditions of continuous cultivation.
 The second and the third groups of soils are very much higher agricultural potential but tend to be found in areas of low rainfall